 The Sleet and Snow Swing Invitational was held on Jan.13-14 and dozens of speakers participated from 12 colleges representing five states.
 The Concordia University, Nebraska, High School Speech Classic was held on Jan.
 20. Nearly 300 speakers participated from 22 Nebraska high schools.

-“It is always a great experience to have these events on campus, as both a service to the college forensics community and a chance to introduce college forensics to high school students from across Nebraska,” said Andrew Moffitt, Concordia’s director of forensics.
-“I've heard from several schools whose students attended our tournaments, and they are grateful for the knowledge and kindness of our team and wider campus community.
-Building relationships with other schools and their students makes it a joy to host tournaments like these.”
+“It is always a great experience to have these events on campus, as both a service to the college forensics community and a chance to introduce college forensics to high school students from across Nebraska.” said Andrew Moffitt, Director of Forensics.
+“This was a record year for participation at both tournaments, and the team is excited to grow these events moving into the future.”

 At both tournaments, Concordia students ran the ballot table, judged events and worked in the tabulation room to tally the scores of the competitors.
 Additionally, the Concordia Speech and Debate Team competed in the Sleet and Snow Swing, in addition to their hosting responsibilities.